mrusse/soularr/README.md

 host_url = http://localhost:8686

 [Slskd]
 #Api key from Slskd.
 Need to set this up manually.
-See link above.
+See link to Slskd docs above.
 api_key = yourslskdapikeygoeshere
 host_url = http://localhost:5030
 #Slskd download directory.
 Should have set it up when installing Slskd.